mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Light sensor is not detecting vehicles problem, 30th October :- [8359537](https://www.fixmystreet.com/report/8359537)
 - Blocked drain, 30th October :- [8358155](https://www.fixmystreet.com/report/8358155)
 - This drain runs from Monks Lane to a pond next to Fiddington Lane, the drain is blocked which causes flooding on Monks Lane... this has been blocked since winter last year., 30th October :- [8357514](https://www.fixmystreet.com/report/8357514)
-- Branch has fallen in drainage ditch on Lidl side of Finlay Way, 30th October :- [8357307](https://www.fixmystreet.com/report/8357307)

 <!-- fix_marker ends -->